21 Best Things to Do in Ocracoke Island, NC

 Help the townsfolk keep their heritage alive by visiting this facility and understanding as much as you can about their customs and way of life.

-Hammock Hills Nature Trails
+Hike the Hammock Hills Nature Trails

 This 0.75 loop takes you to some of the island's highest points, allowing you to see the marsh grasses, sandy beaches, and evergreen maritime forests sprawling all over the land.